Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 • Communicate in writing when possible so you have a record of exactly what was agreed to.
 If you have a conversation over the phone, send a follow-up message or email to summarize what was said on the call and ask the person to agree in writing as well.

-• Make sure the person you hire has the proper licenses and insurance required in order for them to legally haul your RV.
+• Ensure the person you hire has the proper licenses and insurance required to haul your RV legally.

-• Make sure the person you hire has positive recommendations from former customers (online reviews or personal references).
+• Ensure the person you hire has positive recommendations from former customers (online reviews or personal references).

 • Look on UShip.com to estimate the cost per mile, but know this is just a starting point for negotiation.